And the nonprofit practices what it preaches. While cooler temperatures finally may be ushering in the fall season, the Y is already looking ahead.

 Debra C. Anderson is the president and chief executive officer of West End YMCA.

 "The YMCA is excited to offer the community a healthy event for all.
 The run/walk fits the YMCA's mission and challenge to help people achieve greater health and well-being for their spirit, mind and body.
-It's a great chance for families to participate and for the community unite for a fun time," Anderson said.

 Proceeds from this event, in fact, will help the Y's financial assistance program.
 The YMCA takes great pride in never turning away anyone because of their inability to pay.